JeanBaptisteServais/escalada/README.md

 For the moment it must be manually, maybe it could be automatic.

-Care it's not finish 100% because i need more picture
+Care it's not finish 100% because i need more picture with more holds on the wall !